garethr/garethr-docker/README.md

 ```

 By default this sets up the docker hosted Apt repository and installs
-the lxc-docker package and the required Kernel.
+the lxc-docker package and any required Kernel extensions.

 If you don't want this module to mess about with your Kernel then you
 can disable this feature like so: